 Quesadillas Stuffed with Leftovers:

 Everything tastes better with melted cheese on top of it.
+Or just do cheese for the picky eaters.

 Whenever I see a good sale on french bread or other long loaf of bread, I’ll pick up a couple and slice them all up to freeze.
 Then we have the perfect bread slices ready to go for french toast.